Machine Learning in R for beginners

 Now that you have trained your model, it’s time to predict the labels of the test set that you have just made and evaluate how the model has done on your data:

-Additionally, you can try to do the same test as before, to examine the effect of preprocessing, such as scaling and centering, on your model.
+Additionally, you can try to perform the same test as before, to examine the effect of preprocessing, such as scaling and centering, on your model.
 Run the following code chunk:

 Move On To Big Data